Mass23/Master/README.md

 3. Whole-genome McDonald-Kreitman test to find genes under positive selection in both M and P lineages and the ones under balancing selection.

 ______________________________________________________________________________________________________________________________
 ## 1. Pre-processing
 #### https://software.broadinstitute.org/gatk/best-practices/workflow?id=11165
 #### https://software.broadinstitute.org/gatk/best-practices/workflow?id=11145

+- Raw reads quality control
+- Trim the adapters
+- Map the reads to their respective (M or P) reference genome
+- Mark duplicates
+- Realign indels
+- Get a clean sam file for M and one for P to use in the analyses

 *******************************************************
 ### 1.1 Quality control - FastQC